Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: The role of the pebble flux

-Simulations of Figure \ref{fig:panels_fluxes_model_3_cm} show the growth of planetary seeds in simulations of Model-III with silicate pebbles of sizes equal to ${\rm Rocky_{{\rm peb}}=1~cm}$ for different pebble fluxes.
+Figure \ref{fig:panels_fluxes_model_3_cm} shows the planets produced in our Model III simulations with larger silicate pebbles (${\rm Rocky_{{\rm peb}}=1~cm}$) for different pebble fluxes.
 As expected, comparing the results of Figure \ref{fig:panels_fluxes_model_3_mm} and Figure \ref{fig:panels_fluxes_model_3_cm} it is clear that the growth of rocky planetary embryos is far more efficient when ${\rm Rocky_{{\rm peb}}=1~cm}$ for all pebble fluxes.
-Interestingly, only simulations with ${S_{{\rm peb}}\gtrsim2.5}$ produced concomitantly and systematically similar-mass rocky and icy super-Earths.
-Low-pebble fluxes tend to favour the formation of large icy super-Earths compared to rocky ones.
-Simulations with ${S_{{\rm peb}}=10}$ produce at least a few planetary embryos as larger as ${\rm \sim20~M_{\oplus}}$.
-Results presented in Fig. \ref{fig:panels_fluxes_model_3_mm} and \ref{fig:panels_fluxes_model_3_cm} clearly show that avoiding the formation of icy super-Earths is a difficult task even in the scenario where seeds only form well inside the snowline.
-Figures \ref{fig:panels_fluxes_model_3_mm} and \ref{fig:panels_fluxes_model_3_cm} show that Model-III produce systems dominated by rocky super-Earths only if seeds starting inside 2~AU grow to Earth-mass or larger sufficiently fast, before the disk snowline sweeps the outermost seeds which then quickly grow to pebble isolation mass starving the inner disk.
-In order to ensure fast growth of these seeds we have invoked the existence of centimeter-sized silicate pebbles in the inner disk (${\rm Rocky_{{\rm peb}}=1~cm}$).
-However, faster growth could be equally achieved with our nominal milimeter-size silicate pebbles if we reduce the level of turbulent vertical stirring of milimeter size silicate pebbles.
-We have indeed performed two simple simulations to confirm this claim.
-We find that the growth of a ${\rm 0.01~M_{\oplus}}$ planetary seed at 2~AU growing in a 0.5~Myr old disk where ${S_{{\rm peb}}=5}$ and ${\rm Rocky_{{\rm peb}}=1~cm}$ is very similar to that of a identical seed in a simulation with ${S_{{\rm peb}}=5}$, ${\rm Rocky_{{\rm peb}} = 0.1~cm}$ and a disk where the scale height of the pebble layer is smaller by a factor of $\sim$3.
+Interestingly, only simulations with ${S_{{\rm peb}}\gtrsim2.5}$ produced concomitantly and systematically rocky and icy super-Earths of similar mass.
+Low pebble fluxes tend to favor the formation of large icy super-Earths as opposed to rocky ones.
+Simulations with ${S_{{\rm peb}}=10}$ produce at least a few planetary embryos as large as ${\rm \sim20~M_{\oplus}}$.
+Results presented in Figs. \ref{fig:panels_fluxes_model_3_mm} and \ref{fig:panels_fluxes_model_3_cm} clearly show that avoiding the formation of icy super-Earths is a difficult task even in the scenario where seeds only form well inside the snow line.
+Figures \ref{fig:panels_fluxes_model_3_mm} and \ref{fig:panels_fluxes_model_3_cm} show that Model-III only produces systems dominated by rocky super-Earths if seeds starting inside 1~AU grow to Earth-mass or larger sufficiently quickly, allowing them to grow above pebble-isolation mass.
+In order to ensure fast growth of these seeds we invoked the existence of cm-sized silicate pebbles in the inner disk (${\rm Rocky_{{\rm peb}}=1~cm}$).
+However, faster growth could be equally achieved with our nominal mm-sized silicate pebbles if we reduce the level of turbulent vertical stirring of mm-sized silicate pebbles.
+We performed two simple simulations to confirm this claim.
+We find that the growth of a ${\rm 0.01~M_{\oplus}}$ planetary seed at 1~AU growing in a 0.5~Myr-old disk where ${S_{{\rm peb}}=5}$ and ${\rm Rocky_{{\rm peb}}=1~cm}$ is very similar to that of an identical seed in a simulation with ${S_{{\rm peb}}=5}$, ${\rm Rocky_{{\rm peb}} = 0.1~cm,}$ and a disk where the scale height of the pebble layer is smaller by a factor of approximately three.
 This scale height corresponds to a disk where $\alpha_{set} \simeq \alpha/10$ (see Section \ref{subsec:accretion}).
-We will discuss again this issue in Section \ref{sec:observations}.
+We discuss this issue again in Section \ref{sec:observations}.